Skip to navigation Skip to content

 Circumstances where CP 'constant care' qualification is exempt

-The usual CP ‘constant care’ qualification does not have to be met when the carer commences or increases their activity hours:
+The carer does not have to meet the usual CP 'constant care' qualification when they start or increase their activity hours:

 The normal income and assets rules still apply, which means the carer's rate of payment may be affected by their income.